MARCO-K/SecurityInfo/README.md

 ## Overview

-SecurityInfo is a PowerShell module that provides functions to query and analyze security vulnerability data from public sources such as NVD, CISA KEV, Exploit-DB, and FIRST EPSS.
+SecurityInfo is a PowerShell module that provides functions to query and analyze security vulnerability data from public sources such as CVE.org, NVD, CISA KEV, Exploit-DB, and FIRST EPSS.
 It helps security professionals and researchers automate the retrieval and filtering of vulnerability information for threat intelligence, patch management, and reporting.

 ## Features

+- Query CVEs from CVE.org API
 - Query CVEs from the National Vulnerability Database (NVD)
 - Retrieve known exploited vulnerabilities from CISA KEV
 - Search for exploits in Exploit-DB by CVE